Commencement

 Q: Will my graduation fee be refunded if I choose not to participate in Commencement?

 No, students will not receive a refund if they do not participate in Commencement.
 Graduation and Commencement are separate.
 Graduation is completing your requirements, receiving your diploma, and having your degree posted on your transcript.
-Commencement is the ceremony where you walk across the stage.
-The graduation fee funds many aspects of graduation, including administrative costs, graduates’ diplomas, mailing, etc. This fee is paid by all students whether or not they participate in the Commencement ceremony.
-(See Simpson University Catalog).
+Commencement is the ceremony where you walk across the stage to celebrate your achievements.

 Q: When do I get my diploma?